 How to Teach Project Management

-When considering how to teach project management, it’s important to define the audience, the setting, and the purpose.
-There are three possible goals for teaching project management:
+When considering how to teach project management, you must define the audience, setting, and purpose of the education.
+There are three possible goals in teaching project management:

 - To provide a broad understanding of project management